MuiruKamau/Califonia-Housing-Regression-Analysis/README.md

 # California Housing Price Prediction

 ## Project Overview

-This project aims to predict California housing prices based on a variety of features using machine learning models.
-It explores the relationships between house prices and features such as median income, house age, average rooms per household, and more.
-The analysis is conducted on the California Housing dataset, available through `sklearn.datasets`.
+The primary objective of this project is to identify the most effective machine learning model for predicting California housing prices.
+We aim to compare various regression models on their accuracy and efficiency in handling the dataset derived from the 1990 California census.

 ## Dataset